 It is important to mention that here you can also find outstanding international food brands like Outback, P.F.
-Chang’s, Denny’s (better than USA), Chili’s, Johnny Rockets, and Starbucks; just to mention a few of them.
+Chang’s, Denny’s (better than in USA), Chili’s, Johnny Rockets, and Starbucks; just to mention a few of them.

 The first one is commonly served for lunch or dinner, and the second one, for breakfast.
-Even when this dishes can be found in other countries of Latin America, Costa Rica is well-known for having the gallo pinto and the casado as national dishes.
+Even when these dishes can be found in other countries of Latin America, Costa Rica is well-known for having the gallo pinto and the casado as national dishes.

 We must say that the Costa Rica breakfast is the most recognizable typical food.
 Wherever you go during your vacations in Costa Rica you can easily find a great Gallo Pinto.

-This is a hearty meal made up black beans mixed with rice –the main reason for its name- and served with scrambled or fried eggs, cheese, fried plantain, sour cream, tortillas, and sometimes you can also find some variations of the dish including any kind of meat: pork, beef, jam or sausages.
+As we mentioned before, this is a hearty meal made up black beans mixed with rice –the main reason for its name- and served with scrambled or fried eggs, cheese, fried plantain, sour cream, tortillas, and sometimes you can also find some variations of the dish including any kind of meat: pork, beef, jam or sausages.